eestec-milan/web/README.md

 ## First setup
 1. Pull the project from Github
 2. In the project folder run `npm install`
+3. In the project folder run `composer update`

 ## Dev using Docker
 Docker container is used to test the application.
 To run it, open a terminal in the project directory and run `docker-compose up`.